Product Liability: Dangerous Products Can Cause Severe Damage

 Design defects arise during the product design phase, or before the product is manufactured.
 In this situation, every product of that model or type is usually defective.
 A product has a design defect if a foreseeable risk of harm could have been reduced or eliminated by using another feasible design and the failure to use this alternative design caused the product to be unsafe.

 A manufacturing defect exists if there are mistakes or problems during the production phase of a product.
-Many of the products which come off the assembly line may be safe, but other products come off the same assembly line with a defect.
-The manufacturer may be held liable for failing to detect the defect before the product reaches the consumer.
+Many of the items which come off the assembly line may be safe, but others may have a defect.
+The manufacturer may be held liable for failing to detect a flaw before the product reaches the consumer.

 Failure to Warn

 The third type of case is a defect which is caused by a failure to warn of a product danger.
-These cases typically involve a product which may be safe if used in one manner, but hazardous if used in another foreseeable manner.
+These cases typically involve an item which may be safe if used in one manner, but hazardous if used in another foreseeable manner.
 In these situations, the product should include clear, visible, and concise warnings explaining the danger and its consequences.
-If the product lacks a reasonable warning, the product is defective.
+If the product lacks a reasonable warning, it is defective.

 If You Have Been Injured by a Defective Product